Summer travel is here, and if you’re anything like me, you’re ready to get out of the house and hit the open road.

-But I’ve realized that not feeling 100% doesn’t mean I have to stop doing the things I love.
-It just means I need to be a little more intentional about comfort and take better care of myself along the way.
-These are a few simple things that have helped me feel more at ease while traveling — and made it easier to still get out there and go.
+Still, I’ve realized that not feeling 100% doesn’t mean I have to stop doing the things I love.
+It just means I need to be more mindful about comfort and take better care of myself along the way.

 This post contains affiliate links, which means I may earn a small commission if you purchase through my links, at no extra cost to you.